kylecohen14/About-me/README.md

 * Consider including the answers to your daily journal and submission questions here
 * This is also a good place to reflect on the tools and resources used and learned

+### Gina Hobbs was the driver for this assignment and Kyle Cohen was the navigator